FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/excerises.md

 The `PreOrderTraversal`, `InOrderTraversal`, and `PostOrderTraversal` methods perform the respective traversals on the tree, starting from the given node.
 In the `main` function, we create a binary search tree, insert some values into it, and then print out the results of the three different traversal methods.

-Sure!
+2.
 Here's an implementation of an AVL tree in Golang that demonstrates its self-balancing properties by inserting and deleting nodes:

 ```golang